Tips to Minimize IT Security Risks

 Browsing the Internet

-- Don’t click on any links that appear to be from a Cornell Office that do not end in cornell.edu before the first “/”.
+- Don’t click on any links that appear to be from a Cornell Office but do not end in cornell.edu before the first “/”.

-- Use 2 Internet browsers to separate everyday web browsing from websites you use to access important, personal information.
+- Use two Internet browsers to separate everyday web browsing from the websites you use to access important personal information.